jhrmnn/jhrmnn.github.io/posts/2026-06-15-llm-skeptic.md

 I was an LLM skeptic until around the start of 2025, when I began using ChatGPT o3 heavily.
 Before o3, it seemed to me that LLMs offered little value beyond entertainment and a handful of niche applications.
 The private chain of thought really turned things around.

 Then I was an LLMs-for-coding skeptic until around the start of 2026, when I began using Claude Opus 4.6 heavily.
 Before then, it seemed to me that LLMs offered little value beyond boilerplate and autocomplete that was wrong half the time.
-Now I don’t write code anymore — though I still read it now and then.
+Now I don’t write code anymore, though I still read it now and then.